Trains77/bwrap-mc-java/README.md

 Additionally, the scripts accepts settings in the form of environment variables set within the launcher, the following are:

-AUDIO_BACKEND - Can be either "pipewire", "pulseaudio", "none", or "both" defines which audio system to share with the sandbox, defaults to "none"
+AUDIO_BACKEND - Can be "pipewire", "pulseaudio", "none", or "both" defines which audio system to share with the sandbox, defaults to "none"

 DISABLE_LOOPBACK - Can be either "true" or "false", defines Whether or not the sandbox should be able to reach the host's loopback address, defaults to "true"

 DISABLE_NETWORKING - Can be either either "true" or "false", defines whether or not the sandbox should get any networking, defaults to false

-ENABLE_X11 - Can be either "true" or "false", Defines, whether or not the sandbox should get access to a X11 server via Sommelier, defaults to false
+SHARE_X11 - Can be "true", "sommelier", or "false".
+Defines whether or not the sandbox should get direct access to the X11 server, a sandboxed X11 server through Sommelier, or no X11 server at all, defaults to false

 MORE_VERBOSE - Does nothing, defaults to false